 The Company maintains stock ownership guidelines for its executive officers, including the named executive officers, in order to assure the continuation of the close alignment of the interests of those executive officers who are elected by the Board of Directors with those of Entegris stockholders.
 This alignment is a critical objective of the long-term incentive compensation discussed above.
-The guidelines provide that the Chief Executive Officer should attain and maintain beneficial ownership of Entegris stock having a value equal to six times his annual base salary; Executive Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to four times their respective annual base salaries, the Chief Financial Officer should attain and maintain beneficial ownership of Entegris stock with a value equal to three times his annual base salary, Senior Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to two times their annual base salary and other executive officers should attain and maintain beneficial ownership of Entegris stock with a value equal to their annual base salary.
+The guidelines provide that the Chief Executive Officer should attain and maintain beneficial ownership of Entegris stock having a value equal to six times his annual base salary; Executive Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to four times their respective annual base salary, senior Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to two times their annual base salary and other executive officers should attain and maintain beneficial ownership of Entegris stock with a value equal to two times their annual base salary.
+Senior Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to their annual base salary.
+Senior Vice Presidents should attain and maintain beneficial ownership of Entegris stock with a value equal to their annual base salary.
 Since Mr. Graves is both our Chief Financial Officer and an Executive Vice President, he is held to the higher ownership standard of four times base salary.
 For purposes of the stock ownership guidelines, beneficial ownership of Entegris stock includes direct holdings, indirect holdings by immediate family and 401(k) and employee stock ownership plans, restricted stock, restricted stock units and the net share value of in-the-money vested and unvested stock options.
 The guidelines also provide that executives should achieve this beneficial ownership of Entegris stock within five years of their appointment to these positions and thereafter maintain that level of ownership.
 As of February 1, 2020, all the named executive officers serving at the end of 2019 were in compliance with the stock ownership guidelines or were within the five-year compliance grace period.